VermeilChan/VAE/README.md

 # Vermeil's Addon Extractor (VAE)

-**VAE** is a command-line tool for users of Garry's Mod who need to extract content from addon files.
-This utility supports both modern `.gma` addons and legacy `.bin` addons, an essential tool for players who download addons from sources such as SteamCMD, third-party programs, websites, or for those using cracked versions of the game.
+**VAE** is a command-line tool for players of Garry's Mod who need to extract content from addon files.
+This utility supports both modern `.gma` addons and legacy `.bin` addons, a tool for players who download addons from sources such as SteamCMD, third-party programs, websites, or for those using cracked versions of the game.

 ## Features